babasaraki/rstudio-instructor-certification-/README.md

-# rstudio-instructor-certification-
+# rstudio-instructor-certification
-Materials for the RStudio Instructor Certification Teaching Exam.
 This is a repository collection of all the material I have prepared for my [RStudio Instructor Certification](https://education.rstudio.com/trainers/) Teaching Exam.

 ## Graphics with `{ggplot2}`in R